covidcaremap/covid19-healthsystemcapacity/data/README.md

 ### Covid19 confirmed cases

 USAFacts county-level COVID-19 data, see https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/.
-The confirmed cases and death are recorded from Jan 22nd to March 25th at the daily bases.
+This data is fetched dynamically via methods in the `covidcaremap.cases` python package.

 ##### FILES

 - **covid_confirmed_usafacts.csv** County level data.
 [Data description](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/).
 The latest updated confirmed cases can be downloaded as [csv](https://usafactsstatic.blob.core.windows.net/public/data/covid-19/covid_confirmed_usafacts.csv).

 ## Processed Datasets

+Processed Datasets are ones which CovidCareMap.org processing and analytics produce and commit to the repository, but are not as well documented or verified as the published datasets as they are generall intermediary output.

+**Note:** The below list is not complete.

 ### HCRIS data